When it goes wrong

 - IPSEA – Independent Parental Special Education Advice – also offers free information service and an advice line.
 It can help with SEN appeals and disability discrimination claims to the Special Educational Needs and Disability Tribunal.

 - The Local Government Ombudsman (LGO) looks at complaints about councils and some other authorities and organisations, including education admissions appeal panels and adult social care providers (such as care homes and home care providers).
-Read more on how you can contact the LGO if you feel this might apply to you.

 - Academy/free schools: Concerned about a school under-performing or governance issues?
 The Regional Schools Commissioners are responsible for holding academy trusts to account.
 The RSC for the East of England and is responsible for making decisions about the academies and free schools in Cambridgeshire.
 More information about the responsibilities of RSCs